hydrodynamics via matrix flows for the love of a movie

 ~

-In high-school, I enjoyed science but had mixed feelings about mathematics.
-It was dull to memorize algorithms and apply them to variations of the same, poorly motivated equations.
+I enjoyed science in high-school, although I had mixed feelings about mathematics.
+It was unsatisfactory to memorize and apply algorithms to endless variations of poorly motivated equations.
 But programming was fun.
 Ever since my father had bought a Macintosh Plus and taught me to write simple programs in ZBasic, I was hooked for life.

 After high-school I moved to the south of Sweden to study engineering at Lund University.
 During the first year, soon after I had watched The Matrix, I began a course in linear algebra.
 Our teacher was Magnus Fontes and he was brilliant.
 With wits, he filled our minds with vectors and linear transformations, represented by matrices – lo and behold.
 He gave a motivation lecture, where he illustrated how his own research (in harmonic analysis) applies to the brewing of beer and to synthesizers in electronic music.
 Then suddenly, in-between sentences, he said: